 “...We are so impressed with the outcome of the project, trolly will be definitely in constant use!”

 – Care Home Manager

 At George Mason Lodge, Leytonstone, care professionals, Pat and Maxine, and artists, Chuck Blue Lowry with Paula Varjack, are tuned into the particular challenges that the past year has posed for the home’s residents, the vast majority of whom are living with dementia.

 “How can we create activities and events that can be carried out in a covid-safe way?
 That bring variety and connection to the residents’ lives?”

-The care professionals and residents have been able to meet in small units to take part in group activity – working on their individual books.
+The care professionals and residents were able to meet in small units to take part in group activity – working on their individual books.
 The care professional team members report: “…it really got people talking, and brought a bit of light back to the home.”

 At Mapleton Road, Chingford, care professionals, Cathy and Linda, and artists, Ishwari Bhalerao and Leonie Rousham (known collectively as Kneed) bonded over baking and bread at their first ever ‘virtual cuppa’ meeting earlier this year.
 They ask the question: “How can we create group euphoria?”

-Their response involves the collaborators experimenting with bread-tasting activities with residents, bringing in freshly baked bread from different bakeries from the Waltham Forest area – sharing information about the local bakers and the different cultural traditions and ingredients.
-The tastings included an invitation to the residents to share their views and explored how sharing bread can elicit memories, tell stories and start conversations.
+The collaborators experimented with bread-tasting activities with residents, bringing in freshly baked bread from different bakeries from the Waltham Forest area – sharing information about the local bakers and the different cultural traditions and ingredients.
+The tastings encouraged participants to share their views and explored how sharing bread can elicit memories, tell stories and start conversations.
 The connection to the local bakeries will also help to build networks with the local community in new ways.